 At the hospital, Bob befriended Woody’s pal and protégé Ramblin’ Jack Elliott.
 Within a month, he was performing at hootenannies at Gerde’s Folk City and other Village haunts, rubbing shoulders with the talented, leading edge of the 60s folk revival, Dave Van Ronk, Fred Neil, Odetta, and members of the New Lost City Ramblers, as well as Irish folk luminaries, The Clancy Brothers, all conduits to the source of songs that Dylan would either cover or would eventually channel into his own songwriting.

 His talents would develop, but what Dylan apparently had almost from the beginning was the power to move people with his voice.
 It was enough to earn John Hammond’s interest and a Columbia Records contract in 1962, before he had written any of his emblematic songs (Dylan’s self-titled first album is all folk covers except for his own Guthrie-derived “Talkin’ New York” and “Song for Woody”), and before he had signed with powerhouse manager, Albert Grossman.
 Dylan’s guitar playing was nothing too special.
-Hammond was not coerced — he was moved.
+Hammond was not coerced — he heard Dylan sing and he was moved.

 And he did develop at an astonishing pace.
 Here’s an early Dylan song that was made into a Top Ten hit by Peter, Paul, and Mary and has been covered countless times by the whole universe of competent to great singers, but no one comes close to Dylan’s own performance of “Don’t Think Twice, It’s Alright.”
 Singing is an interpretive art form, like acting.
 What Dylan’s version has is a point of view and a complexity of feeling that is there in the lyric if anyone else thought to look, but in anyone else’s hands, the emotion of the song is almost always reduced to either mere prettiness or scorn.
 In his version, Dylan threads the needle between the two and adds a heaping dose of regret between the lines, plus, when he sings the title hook, it’s unclear if he’s being sincerely compassionate or sarcastic, or both.
 And the real brilliance of the performance is how casually he directs the traffic between the different trains of thought.
 It’s a tossed-off masterpiece, powerful, yet casual — an early indication that Dylan the singer was going to be as much a sensation as Dylan the songwriter.